William Krehm: Early life

 Returning to Toronto, he attended Parkdale Collegiate Institute and was a tutor to fellow student Gladys Cowan whom he would later marry.
+Earlier, while in grade 9, he and his brother Aubrey organized a protest against an antisemitic teacher.
 He graduated from high school in 1930 and studied mathematics at the University of Toronto for two years before dropping out for lack of funds.
 Other sources, however, describe him as a University of Toronto graduate.

 Trotskyism

-By 1932, Krehm had become a Trotskyist, recruited to the movement by Albert Glotzer, and joined the nascent Canadian Trotskyist movement in Toronto, which was a branch of the US-based Communist League of America.
+Krehm had become a Trotskyist at the age of 16 while living in New York, recruited to the movement by Albert Glotzer.
+On returning to Canada, he joined the nascent Canadian Trotskyist movement in Toronto, which was a branch of the US-based Communist League of America.
 Krehm led a faction in opposition to Canadian Trotskyist leader Maurice Spector and dropped in and out of the organization, eventually moving to Montreal and becoming leader of the party branch there.
 In 1934, Krehm and his followers, along with B. J. Field and his followers in the United States, left the CLA to form the Organizing Committee for a Revolutionary Workers Party (later known as the League for a Revolutionary Workers Party, and colloquially as the "Fieldites"), and affiliated with the international organization known as the International Bureau of Revolutionary Socialist Parties or London Bureau.
 Krehm became leader of the Canadian group and editor of its newspaper Workers' Voice.